-You must submit the online application (and $55 application fee), transcripts from all institutions attended, applicable test scores, resume/CV, statement of purpose, and letters of recommendation.
+You must submit the online application (and $55 application fee), transcripts from all institutions attended, applicable test scores, resume/CV, personal statement, and letters of recommendation.
 All required materials must be submitted before your file is reviewed.

 Once you have submitted an online application form, log into your My Account page and scroll down to review your list of missing and/or received supplemental items.
 If all required supplemental items show as received, your application is pending preliminary review by an admissions team member.
 We will contact you individually if additional information is required to complete your application.